Beginner Foundation Paper Piecing

 Learning FPP is also a way to unlock your creative side by allowing you to create unique designs for your quilts.

-With that in mind, I recommend this wonderful online class on Creativebug by Anna Maria Horner. (affiliate) The course covers what you need to know to get started with Foundation Paper Piecing and the instructor is an excellent teacher.
+With that in mind, I recommend this wonderful online class on Foundation Paper Piecing by Elizabeth Dackson.
+The course covers what you need to know to get started with Foundation Paper Piecing and the instructor is an excellent teacher.
 You’ll understand the process completely.

 I promise, this class is gold and worth every minute.
 You’ll be so confident with Foundation Paper Piecing that this tutorial will be a mere blip on your quilting map.